Niels Annen: Career in national politics

 Annen returned to the Bundestag at the 2013 election, regaining the Hamburg-Eimsbüttel district from the CDU.
 He soon re-entered the leadership of the Parliamentary Left in 2014.
 He also serves as chairman of the Parliamentary Friendship Group for Relations with the States of South Asia, including Afghanistan, Bangladesh, Bhutan, Maldives, Nepal, Pakistan, and Sri Lanka.
 Between 2014 and 2015, he represented his parliamentary group in a crossparty committee headed by former defense minister Volker Rühe to review the country's parliamentary rules on military deployments.

 Within the SPD, Annen serves as chairman of the SPD's Commission for International Politics, alongside Martin Schulz.
 In the negotiations to form a coalition government under the leadership of Chancellor Angela Merkel following the 2017 federal elections, he was part of the working group on foreign policy, led by Ursula von der Leyen, Gerd Müller and Sigmar Gabriel.

 Annen co-chaired the SPD's national conventions in Dortmund (2017) Wiesbaden (2018) and Berlin (2019).

 Minister of State at the Federal Foreign Office, 2018-2021

 In March 2018, Annen was appointed Minister of State at the German Federal Foreign Office in the fourth Merkel Cabinet, alongside Michael Roth and Michelle Müntefering.

+Parliamentary State Secretary to the Minister of Economic Cooperation and Development

+In December 2021, Annen was appointed Parliamentary State Secretary to the Minister of Economic Cooperation and Development.

+In June 2024, Annen announced that he would not stand in the 2025 federal elections but instead resign from active politics by the end of the parliamentary term.

+State Secretary to the Minister of Economic Cooperation and Development

+Since May 2025, Annen is the State Secretary of the Federal Ministry for Economic Cooperation and Development.
+In this function, he is top administrative official and responsible for the ministry's administration and continuity, working closely with the minister to implement policies and manage the ministry's daily affairs.

+Candidate for United Nations High Commissioner for Refugees (UNHCR)

+In September 2024, the German government nominated Niels Annen as a candidate for the position of United Nations High Commissioner for Refugees.
+This role, among the most critical within the United Nations due to the escalating global refugee crisis, was held by Italian diplomat Filippo Grandi since January 2016.